Chidinma-Polycarp/LITA-DB/README.md

 # CHIDINMA POLYCARP - DATA ANALYST TRAINEE
 Hello, my name is Chidinma and I am a data analyst trainee.
 I have a Bsc in Human Physiology and I am passionate about the health sector in Nigeria.

 I want to see a change in the Nigerian health sector and nothing drives change like well presented and visualized facts drawn from a data set.
-I hope to become profiecient enough to bring about notable changes in our health sector and I can achieve this my combining my health background with the skill set I would get from data analysis.
+I hope to become profiecient enough to bring about notable changes in our health sector and I can achieve this by combining my health background with the skill set I would get from data analysis.

 This repository is geared towards tracking my learning journey and also sharing projects that I have worked on during this time.